redding/rb/README.md

 If no explicit @<verion> parameter is specified, it will look for the version in a file named `.ruby-version` in your current directory and its parent directories, followed by your home directory

-The `.ruby-version` files are expected to contain nothing but the rubie version requested
+The `.ruby-version` files are expected to contain nothing but the install version requested.

 ```
 $ echo "1.9.3-p0" > $HOME/.ruby-version